UO-CIS-322/proj1-pageserver/README.md

 * Fork this repository to create your own repository on Github.
 (Read the 'git' documentation as needed.)
 * Clone your repository onto the machine you want to work on.
 * Make and test your changes
+* Revise this README.md file:  Erase what is no longer relevant, add identifying information, include the path to your working program on ix.
+For example:
+  ### Author: Lil (Nancy) McGill ###
+  ### Files: ~nancym/public_html/cis399se/htbin/proj1-pageserver
+      ( public_html/cis399se/htbin/ is a good place to put projects for this class, because later projects will need to access cgi-bin scripts there)
-* Commit and push your changes to github
+* Commit and push ALL your changes to github (except those not under revision control; e.g., you push CONFIG.base.py but not CONFIG.py)
-* Give repository access to the instructor (user MichalYoung on github)
-* Turn in the URL to your repository so I can clone and test it for grading.
+* Turn in the github or URL to your repository

 ### Who do I talk to? ###